Seb-Pere/tars-chatbot/README.md

-# Foobar
+# Tars-Chatbot

-Foobar is a Python library for dealing with word pluralization.
+Tars-Chatbot is a chatbot created with https://hellotars.com/ which allows you to create a chatbot graphically without coding.

 ## Installation